A graphic comparing ACH payments to wire transfers and credit cards

 ACH vs Wire Transfer

 When considering which payment methods to accept, it is essential to understand the differences between ACH and wire transfers.
 These differences could make a significant impact on your bottom line.
-Additionally, you’ll need to consider the geographic location of your customers, the types of customers you serve, and the volume of transactions you handle on a daily, weekly, or quarterly basis.
+Additionally, you’ll need to consider your customers’ geographic locations, the types of customers you serve, and the volume of transactions you handle on a daily, weekly, or quarterly basis.

 Is ACH the same as a wire transfer?
-A significant difference between ACH and wire involves the cost of conducting the transaction.
+A significant difference between ACH and wire transfers lies in the cost of processing the transaction.

-In most cases, banks and credit unions charge the customer a minimum of $25 to conduct a wire transfer.
-If you have no qualms about paying this fee, wire transfers may be a suitable option for you.
+In most cases, banks and credit unions charge customers a minimum of $25 to process a wire transfer.
+If you have no qualms about paying this fee, wire transfers may be a suitable option.
 With ACH, your business pays the fee.
 However, ACH fees average $0.25 per transaction.

-Another difference between wire transfers and ACH payment processing is the timeline of the transfer.
+Another difference between wire transfers and ACH payments is the transfer timeline.
 For example, if a customer initiates an ACH payment on a Friday afternoon, your business may not receive the funds for two or three business days.
-Wire transfers require one business day for completion.
+Wire transfers require 1 business day to complete.

-Wire transfers require the actions of a person on both ends.
+Wire transfers require action by a person on both ends.
 Both the originating and receiving institutions must have a human check and verify the account names, details, and payment amounts.
-With ACH payments, computers handle the transaction processing, and no human intervention or verification takes place.
+With ACH payments, computers handle transaction processing, and no human intervention or verification occurs.

 Many con artists utilize wire transfers to collect payments from their victims.
 A common scam involves a scammer sending a person a check and then asking them to transfer part of the money back to them.
 Once a person sends money via a wire transfer, it cannot be retrieved.
 Authorities recommend only transferring money via wire to a known individual.
 ACH payments can be reversed.